(1300 292 371)

 A piece of code that exploits bugs or vulnerabilities in software or hardware to gain access a system or network.

-eSafety is an independent statutory office supported by the Australian Communications and Media Authority.
-The eSafety Commissioner has various functions and powers under the Australian Government legislation, to foster online safety.
+An independent statutory office supported by the Australian Communications and Media Authority (ACMA).
+The eSafety Commissioner has various functions and powers to foster online safety for all Australians.